 • Eating disorders

 In order to recover from oxycodone addiction, one must address all parts of the issue.
-Mental health is equally as important as the physical aspect of addiction.
-Here at 1st Step, your physical and mental health is our priority.
+Mental health is equally as important as the physical aspect of addiction, so at 1st Step, your physical and mental health is our priority.
+Our dual-diagnosis treatment program provides individualized treatment for both oxycodone addiction and mental health conditions.